TonyBgithub/portfolio-portal/content/docs/api-documentation.md

 1. If this is your first time launching Postman, a welcome screen appears.
 Click Create a request.
 2. Insert the following endpoint into the box next to GET: https://api.openweathermap.org/data/2.5/weather
-3. Click the Params tab (below the box where you inserted the endpoint) and then add the following three parameters in the key and value rows:
+3. Click the Params tab, below the box where you inserted the endpoint, and then add these parameters in the key and value rows:

 <ul>
     <li>key: zip / value: 95050</li>